 William Decker has served as our independent director and chairman of the audit committee since October 2005.
 Mr. Decker is a retired partner at PricewaterhouseCoopers LLP.
 Prior to his retirement in July 2005, Mr. Decker was the partner in charge of PricewaterhouseCoopers LLP's Global Capital Markets Group.
 He led a team of more than 300 professionals in 25 countries that provided technical support to non-U.S. companies on SEC regulations, U.S. GAAP reporting and assistance with Sarbanes-Oxley Act compliance work.
-Mr. Decker has served as an independent director and the chairman of the audit committee of VisionChina Media Inc., a NASDAQ-listed company that operates an out-of-home advertising network on mass transportation systems in China, from December 2007 to December 2011.
 Mr. Decker received a bachelor of science degree in accounting from Fairleigh Dickinson University in New Jersey.

 James Ding has served as our independent director since our initial public offering in August 2005.
-Mr. Ding served as a co-chairman of the board of directors of AsiaInfo-Linkage Inc., a NASDAQ-listed company, from July 20110 to January 2014.
+Mr. Ding served as a cochairman of the board of directors of AsiaInfo-Linkage Inc., a former NASDAQ-listed company, from July 2010 to January 2014.
 Prior to that, Mr. Ding served as the chairman of the board of AsiaInfo from April 2003 to July 2010, and a member of the board since AsiaInfo's inception in 1993.
 Mr. Ding served as the chief executive officer and president of AsiaInfo from 1999 to 2003 and as senior vice president and chief technology officer of AsiaInfo from 1993 to 1999.
 Mr. Ding is currently a general partner and managing director of GSR Ventures, an early stage venture fund focusing on semiconductor, internet, wireless, new media and green technology investment in China.
-Mr. Ding also serves as a director of NetQin Mobile Inc., a NYSE-listed mobile internet service provider, and an independent director of Huayi Brothers Media Corporation, a ChiNext Shenzhen-listed company.
+Mr. Ding also serves as an independent director of Huayi Brothers Media Corporation, a ChiNext Shenzhen-listed company.
 Mr. Ding received a master's degree in information science from the University of California, Los Angeles and a bachelor's degree in chemistry from Peking University in China.

 Nobuyuki Idei has served as our independent director since June 2007.
-Being an experienced director, Mr. Idei currently also serves as director of Accenture, director of FreeBit Co, Ltd., director of Lenovo Group, director of Monex Group, Inc. and chairman of the National Conference on Fostering Beautiful Forests in Japan.
-Mr. Idei is founder and chief executive officer of Quantum Leaps Corporation, a specialist consultancy that advises private and public institutions on the changing role of technology in the 21st century.
-Mr. Idei is also founder and chairman of the board of Asia Innovators' Initiative, a private non-profit organization which he established in 2011 to serve as a catalyst for social innovation in Asia by bringing together a diverse range of individuals and promoting knowledge sharing.
-Mr. Idei was chairman and chief executive officer of Sony Corporation from 2000 to 2005, chief corporate advisor from 2005 to 2007 and chairman of the advisory board from 2007 to 2012.
-Prior to that, Mr. Idei held a range of leadership positions at Sony including general manager of the audio division, senior general manager of the home video group, and president and representative director.
+Mr. Idei currently also serves as a director of FreeBit Co, Ltd., a Tokyo Stock Exchange-listed company, a director of Lenovo Group, a Hong Kong Stock Exchange-listed company, and a director of Monex Group, Inc., a Tokyo Stock Exchange-listed company.

+Mr. Idei is also a member of Tsinghua University SEM Advisory Board and chairman of the National Conference on Fostering Beautiful Forests in Japan.
+Mr. Idei is founder and CEO of Quantum Leaps, an executive advisory company he established in September 2006.
+Quantum Leaps aims to enhance Japan's competitiveness by supporting corporate transformation and by creating an open platform to nurture technology-driven venture companies.
+Mr. Idei is also founder and chairman of the board of Asia Innovators' Initiative, a private non-profit organization that he established in 2011 to serve as a catalyst for social innovation in Asia by bringing together a diverse range of individuals and promoting knowledge sharing.
+For more than a decade from 1995, Mr. Idei was a member of top management at Sony, as president and COO, and chairman and CEO.
+He later served as chairman of the advisory board from 2007 to 2012.
+Prior to that, Mr. Idei held a range of leadership positions at Sony including general manager of the audio division, and the computer division, and senior general manager of the home video group.
 Mr. Idei has also served in a number of other advisory positions including as counselor to the Bank of Japan, member of Japan's national IT Strategy Council, and vice chairman of Nippon Keidanren.
-Mr. Idei received a bachelor of science degree in economics and politics from Waseda University in Tokyo.
+Mr. Idei received a bachelor's degree in economics and politics from Waseda University in Tokyo.